luisaugusto/wordpress-default/README.md

 Create a new database in [phpMyAdmin](http://localhost:8888/phpMyAdmin/), making sure that the collation is set to `utf8_general_ci`.
 Then, run the Wordpress config setup using the database you created and Wordpress will populate your database for you and create a `wp-config.php` file in the Wordpress root directory.

+> If you get an error establishing a database connection, try changing the hostname from `localhost` to `localhost:8889` or append whichever port your MySQL server is running on.

 #### WP Config Settings

 In your `wp-config.php`, find the `WP_DEBUG` definition and set it to `true`.
 Also, add the following lines below it: